evanwill/get-git/4-history.md

 git status
 ```

-These two checkouts undid each other!
+Those two checkouts undid each other!
-If you want to undo, remember to `add` and `commit`.
+If you want to save the undo, remember to `add` and `commit`.
+Using this method ensures that we have a record of what was undone, just in case you want to undo your undo.

 ```
 git checkout HEAD~1 notes.txt